Kids and Divorce

 joint custody, children of divorce, shared parenting, children and divorce, kids and divorce, divorce and its effect on children, divorce and young children, grieving, family grieving, parent and child fighting, married couple fighting, fighting family

-II have been a practicing psychologist in an outpatient setting for over twenty-eight years.
+II have been a practicing psychologist in an outpatient setting for over twenty-nine years.
 I run into the same issues and problems almost every day (addictions, anxiety, ADHD/learning disabilities, assertiveness, children’s behaviors, mood disorders, relationships and self-esteem).
 This article is another about children; in this case what they experience after their parents separate and/or divorce.

 Here's some particulars...